War against the Islamic State: July 2015 special forces operation

-On 23 July according to various Turkish news outlets, 60 elite Special Forces (ÖKK) operatives reportedly infiltrated Elbeyli-Ayyase village, 9 kilometers from the Syria-Turkey border in Syria, and took it back from ISIL militants.
+On 23 July 2015, according to various Turkish news outlets, 60 elite Special Forces (ÖKK) operatives reportedly infiltrated Elbeyli-Ayyase village, 9 kilometers from the Syria-Turkey border in Syria, and took it back from ISIL militants.
 Turkish tanks shelled the village the same day of the ground operation.
 The operation reportedly lasted over an hour and killed over 100 ISIL militants, according to reports.
 The Turkish General Staff neither confirmed nor denied the special forces foray but did confirm shelling the village.

 The same day, Turkey allowed the United States to use İncirlik and Diyarbakır air bases in southern Turkey for airstrikes on ISIL in Syria, and after an alleged ISIL attack on a Turkish border outpost in Kilis Province killing one Turkish soldier, the Turkish army shelled ISIL militants in Syria, killing one militant and destroying several ISIL vehicles.

 On 24 July, an anonymous report appeared on a Turkish newspaper website stating that the United States had agreed with Turkey on a 'partial no-fly zone' in northern Syria.

-On 24 and 25 July launched a military operation entitled 'Operation Martyr Yalçın' against both ISIL in Syria and the Kurdistan Workers' Party (PKK) in Iraq, deploying at least 70 F-16 fighter jets.
+On 24 and 25 July the Turkish Air Force launched a military operation entitled 'Operation Martyr Yalçın' against both ISIL in Syria and the Kurdistan Workers' Party (PKK) in Iraq, deploying at least 70 F-16 fighter jets.

+Iranian intervention

+As the conflict intensified after the rise of IS in 2014 and the subsequent deterioration of the regime's control, Iran dramatically escalated its involvement.
+By mid-2014, Iran began dispatching members of its elite Islamic Revolutionary Guard Corps (IRGC), including its Quds Force, along with other Iranian armed-forces personnel.
+At the same time, Iran organized, trained and deployed a wide array of Shiite militias: foreign volunteers, Iraqi militias that Tehran already supported, and locally raised Syrian pro-regime militias.

+At the height of its intervention from 2015-2018, estimates suggest that Iran had placed as many as 10,000 IRGC personnel and a substantial number of Iranian-led foreign militias on the ground in Syria.
+Iranian forces backed by drones, ballistic-missiles, and air-power carried out hundreds of strikes against IS targets.
+By October 2018, Iranian drones alone had reportedly launched more than 700 strikes on Islamic State forces.

+By 2025 more than 2,100 Iranian soldiers had been killed in Syria.
+The collapse of the regime's stability in late 2024 then significantly undermined Iran's influence in Syria.

 Kurdish-led war

-Rojava is a major theater in the war against the Islamic State in Syria.
-During the Syrian Civil war, Kurdish forces led by the People's Protection Units (YPG) took control of Northern Syria and launched campaigns to take control of the Islamist-controlled areas.
+Democratic Autonomous Administration of North and East Syria is a major theater in the war against the Islamic State in Syria.
+During the Syrian Civil War, Kurdish forces led by the People's Protection Units (YPG) took control of Northern Syria and launched campaigns to take control of the Islamist-controlled areas.
 The Syrian Democratic Forces went on to take substantial territory from the Islamic State and played a major role in the liberation of Raqqa and the battle for Deir Ezzor, ending Islamic State rule in Syria.